Lion Air Flight 610: Previous flight problems

-The aircraft was used on a flight from Ngurah Rai International Airport, Bali to Soekarno-Hatta International Airport, Jakarta the night before the crash.
+The aircraft was used on a flight from Ngurah Rai International Airport, Bali, to Soekarno-Hatta International Airport, Jakarta, the night before the crash.
 Detailed reports from that flight revealed that the aircraft had suffered a serious incident, which left many passengers traumatized.
 Passengers in the cabin reported heavy shaking and a smell of burnt rubber inside the cabin.
 At one point, the aircraft had dropped more than 200 ft in a few seconds.
-The seat belt sign was never turned off from takeoff to landing.
-A recording of air traffic control communications indicated that the pilot had called a "pan-pan."
+The seat-belt sign was never turned off from takeoff to landing.
+A recording of ATC communications indicated that the pilot had called a "pan-pan."
 The crew later decided to cancel the pan-pan and continue the flight to Jakarta.

-The aircraft's maintenance logbook revealed that the aircraft suffered an unspecified navigation failure on the captain's side, while the First Officer's side was reported to be in good condition.
+The aircraft's maintenance logbook revealed that the aircraft suffered an unspecified navigation failure on the captain's side, while the first officer's side was reported to be in good condition.

-Passengers recounted that the aircraft had suffered an engine problem and were told not to board it as engineers tried to fix the problem.
+Passengers recounted that the aircraft had suffered an engine problem and were told not to board it, as engineers tried to fix the problem.
 While the aircraft was en route to Jakarta, it had problems maintaining a constant altitude, with passengers stating that it was like "a roller-coaster ride."
 The chief executive officer of Lion Air, Edward Sirait, said the aircraft had a "technical issue" on Sunday night, but this had been addressed in accordance with maintenance manuals issued by the manufacturer.
 Engineers had declared that the aircraft was ready for takeoff on the morning of the accident.
 Information later emerged that a third pilot was on the flight to Jakarta and told the crew to cut electrical power to the stabilizer trim motors.
 This method is a standard memory item in the 737 checklist and, on this flight, it fixed the problem.
-Subsequently, the National Transportation Safety Committee confirmed the presence of an off-duty Boeing 737 MAX 8 qualified pilot in the cockpit but did not confirm the role of this person in fixing the problem, and denied that there was any recording of the previous flight in the cockpit voice recorder of Lion Air Flight 610.
+Subsequently, the National Transportation Safety Committee confirmed the presence of an off-duty Boeing 737 MAX 8 qualified pilot in the cockpit but did not confirm the role of this person in fixing the problem, and denied that any recording existed of the previous flight in the CVR of Lion Air Flight 610.

 Early assessment of potential factors

-The erratic nature of the flight path led Indonesian aviation expert Gerry Soejatman to speculate that the pitot tubes, used in the airspeed indication system, may have played a role in the crash.
-They have contributed to previous crashes.
+The erratic nature of the flight path led Indonesian aviation expert Gerry Soejatman to speculate that the pitot tubes, used in the airspeed indication system, may have played a role in the crash; they had contributed to previous crashes.